CORRECTED-Ukraine's PrivatBank restructuring gets investor nod

 “There are plenty of ways to find money,” said one investor.
 “There’s no worry there.”

-One term that remains consistent across all PrivatBank’s consent offers is to increase the coupon on the notes from 9.375% to 10.25%.
+One term that remains consistent across all PrivatBank’s consent offers is to increase the coupon on the notes.
+In the first consent solicitation, an increase from 9.375% to 10% was offered.
+In the latest iteration, the coupon has been increased to 10.25%.

+The first consent solicitation saw investors agree to terms on the 2015 bonds, but reject changes to conditions in the 2016 notes.
+As the deal was contingent on investors approving changes to both bonds, the solicitation failed.

-This new set of terms is contingent on a restructuring being agreed on the issuer’s outstanding US$150m 5.799% February 2016 bonds.
-PrivatBank said in July that it wanted to increase the maturity on these notes by five years and investors have already agreed in principle to the restructuring.
+Similarly, the new set of terms is contingent on a restructuring being agreed on the issuer’s outstanding US$150m 5.799% February 2016 bonds.
+PrivatBank said in July that it wanted to increase the maturity on these notes by five years.
+Investors have already informally agreed in principle to the restructuring, according to a source.

 However, a maturity extension is not essential for PrivatBank to consider the notes restructured - and therefore allow the 2015s to be extended.